The electronic structure of intrinsic magnetic topological insulator MnBi2Te4 quantum wires: Results and discussions

 \section{Results and discussions}

-In the first subsection, we present the electronic and density of states (DOS) of the cylindrical $\mathrm{MnBi_{2}Te_{4}}$ QWRs in its FM phase, which showing surface states exist between the bulk band gap, and the spectra of the surface states show non-degenerate and spin polarization due to broken $ \mathcal{T} \mathcal{I}$ symmetry, where $\mathcal{T} $ is the time reversal symmetry, $\mathcal{I}$ is the inversion symmetry.
+In the first subsection, we showcase the electronic structure and density of states (DOS) of cylindrical $\mathrm{MnBi_{2}Te_{4}}$ QWRs in its FM phase.
+In this phase, surface states are found to exist within the bulk band gap, and the spectra of the surface states exhibit non-degenerate and spin polarization due to the broken $ \mathcal{T} \mathcal{I}$ symmetry, where $\mathcal{T} $ is time reversal symmetry, $\mathcal{I}$ is inversion symmetry.

-In the second subsection, we present the electronic and DOS of the cylindrical $\mathrm{MnBi_{2}Te_{4}}$ QWRs in its AFM phase, which showing coexistent states between the bulk band gap, and the energy spectrum have two-fold degeneracy because of conservation $\mathcal{T} \mathcal{I}$ symmetry.
+In the second subsection, we present the electronic structure and DOS of the cylindrical $\mathrm{MnBi_{2}Te_{4}}$ QWRs in their AFM phase.
+This phase exhibits coexisting states within the bulk band gap.
+The energy spectrum shows two-fold degeneracy, which arises from the conservation of $\mathcal{T} \mathcal{I}$ symmetry.